As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 Links Manager – Additional Information

-If you have loads of links, the Link Manager plugin lets you easily administer these with sort, filter, and search functions.
+If you have many links, the Link Manager plugin lets you easily administer these using filter, sort, and search functionality.

 Filter Links Function